About Center for East Asian Studies (CEAS)

 This graduate seminar explores rapidly changing societies in contemporary East Asia, particularly China, Japan, and Korea.
 The course provides a critical overview of East Asia and its diversity and complexity using cross-cultural perspectives and interdisciplinary social science approaches, and situates East Asian societies in the context of globalization.
 (Same as EALC 704.)
 LEC.

 CEAS 710.
-Interdisciplinary Research Methods for Global Contexts.
+Research Design for International Area Studies.
 3 Hours.

 CEAS 802.
 Research Seminar.
 3 Hours.

 Students will work with the instructor and, when appropriate, an additional faculty advisor to design, research and write up a research paper on an East Asian topic of their choosing.
 Students enrolling in this course are expected to have taken a social science research methods class prior to taking this course and to apply those methods to the research process.
 A core course for the MA in Contemporary East Asian Studies.
 Prerequisite: Permission of the instructor.
 SEM.